eodell6502/gadgetry-api/README.md

 It's that simple.
 You send an arbitrary object to a named function on the server side, and you get its response back as another object.
-There are a few extra details and conventions you'll need to know to write real world APIs with Gadgetry, but you can fit them on an index card.
+There are a few extra details and conventions you'll need to know to write real world APIs with Gadgetry, but you could fit them all on an index card.

 ## Features <a name="features"></a>